Bijman/srb2bld/README.md

 - Ability to set user's flags before compiling,
 - Installing missing dependencies on host system (mostly binaries, except for macOS) based on user's set compilation flags,
 - Supports installing SRB2 builds and its dependencies for glibc and musl based Linux distros like: Debian, Ubuntu, Arch, Manjaro, Gentoo, OpenSUSE, Fedora, Void and Alpine,
-- Compiling builds also on ARM CPU (tested on ODROID XU4 with Ubuntu Linux 18.04, some builds may not compile/run successfully),
+- Compiling builds on ARM CPU too (tested on ODROID XU4 with Ubuntu Linux 18.04, some builds may not compile/run successfully),
 - Creating customisable AppImages (Linux only) and App Bundles (macOS only) for x86/x64 and ARM CPUs,
 - Removing installed SRB2 builds, source code and assets,
 - Upgrading installed SRB2 builds,